Dimon14101010/test_task/README.md

-this is TEST-TASK (get Weather) for LoopMe
+this is TEST-TASK (get Weather) for company "LoopMe"